Software Systems Seminar, Summer 2009

 Brief Overview: What is the latest trend in operating system design?
 Is a virtual machine an efficient concept to multiplex hardware?
 How does a high-performance web server work?
 Is a multi-threading or an event-dispatching operating system or even a hybrid of the two the way to go?
 Why is real-time programming so difficult?
 Is synchronous reactive programming or traditional real-time scheduling the right model?
 If you are interested in these and other systems-related questions, sign up for the software systems seminar.
 The seminar provides a unique opportunity to meet other students and discuss hot topics in systems research.
 Pick a research paper (or problem) provided in class (or propose some other recent paper), read and understand it, and then share your experience with the group.

 Goals of the seminar: Learn how to read, understand, and present top research papers and their context.

 Prerequisites: Background in basic programming language and operating system concepts.

-Requirements: Each student selects a research paper (or problem), writes a 5-7 page survey of its research context, gives a 45min presentation on the paper, and uploads presentation and survey to the seminar wiki.
+Requirements: Each student selects a research paper (or problem) and gives a 45min presentation on the paper (or problem), and uploads the presentation to the seminar wiki.
 Seminar language is English.

 Technical contact: Ana .
 Sokolova @ cs . uni-salzburg . at